SuperVK/sparse-image-repr-bep/bep.typ

 == Lie groups<lie-groups>
 The component for position, rotation, and scale should ideally belong to a Lie group, as this means our representation can benefit from all the structure and tools that Lie groups provide.
-Specifically, we will look at Affine groups.
+Specifically, we will look at affine groups.

 === Affine group
 A group $G$ that covers all positions, rotations, and scaling is defined as follows.